Belmont Stakes: 1867–1929: Early years

-The first Belmont Stakes was held at Jerome Park Racetrack in The Bronx, built in 1866 by stock market speculator Leonard Jerome (1817–1891) and financed by August Belmont Sr. (1816–1890), for whom the race was named.
+The first Belmont Stakes was held at Jerome Park Racetrack in the Bronx, built in 1866 by stock market speculator Leonard Jerome (1817–1891) and financed by August Belmont Sr. (1816–1890), for whom the race was named.
 The first race in 1867 saw the filly Ruthless win, while the following year was won by General Duke.
+The first post parade in the United States was at the 14th Belmont, in 1880.
 The race continued to be held at Jerome Park until 1890, when it was moved to the nearby facility, Morris Park Racecourse.
 The 1895 race was almost not held because of new laws that banned bookmaking in New York: it was eventually rescheduled for November 2.
 The race remained at Morris Park Racecourse until the May 1905 opening of the new Belmont Park, 430 acre racetrack in Elmont, New York, on Long Island, just outside the New York City borough of Queens.
 When anti-gambling legislation was passed in New York State, Belmont Racetrack was closed, and the race was cancelled in 1911 and 1912.

 The first winner of the Triple Crown was Sir Barton, in 1919, before the series was recognized as such.
 In 1920, the Belmont was won by the great Man o' War, who won by 20 lengths, setting a new stakes and American record, while under a stout pull.

 Starting in 1926, the winner of the Belmont Stakes has been presented with August Belmont Trophy.
 The owner may keep the trophy for one year, and also receives a silver miniature for permanent use.